ZoltanNyaradi/Tic-Tac-Toe/README.md

 ### New Game Button

-With this button the player clean the board and start a new game.
+With this button the player cleans the board and start a new game.

 ![New Game Button](documentation/README/new-game-button.png)